The single Create button that changed everything

 Three options.
 Not twelve.
 Not a menu inside a menu inside a dropdown.
 Three.

 This sketch captures something we debated for months: the relationship between complexity and action.
-The more options you present, the less likely someone is to choose any of them.
+Turns out, the more options you present, the less likely someone is to choose any of them.
+The pattern we keep running into is that simplicity drives action, and complexity drives paralysis.

 Years later, we still wrestled with this.
 A GitHub issue from a prospect revealed the ongoing challenge: